SergeoLacruz/inventree-supplier-sync/README.md

 put the required sting here for example something like { 'https' : 'https://user:password@ipaddress:port' }
 Please refer to the code for details.

+### Locale
+Here you can set the locale for your system.
+The setting is used to convert price that is reported.
+E.g. Mouser reports prices with commas and an euro sign.

 ### The actual component
 This is the primary key of the next component to be synchronized.
 It is a persistent storage of the plugin and changes automatically.
 You should not touch it.